PMO-16 IPIC PhD Studentships - Monolithic and Heterogeneous Integration Theme

-Our core Platform Research Programme is composed of four Themes, each tasked to develop game changing technologies that will be deployed across multiple applications, from optical communications to medical devices, and each with an investment of about €3M.
+Our core Platform Research Programme is composed of Themes, each tasked to develop game changing technologies that will be deployed across multiple applications, from optical communications to medical devices, and each with an investment of about €3M.
 We are entering a very exciting time for photonics, with the use of light addressing many critical issues for today’s society.
 The key to achieving the best results is the integration of photonic components into circuits, the approach that has revolutionised electronics over the last 50 years.
 We are at the start of a similar journey for photonics with new semiconductor technologies, and while the integration strategies will enable multiple applications, IPIC will address two areas in particular; namely, highly energy-efficient high-bandwidth communications for use in advanced data centres and ultraviolet light sources for precision biomedical diagnostics.

 Our research in the Monolithic and Heterogeneous Integration Theme, led by IPIC Deputy Director Brian Corbett, will cover the full range of theory, through devices and integration, to demonstrations in real applications.

 We are now seeking dynamic PhD students who will work together as a team to tackle these scientific challenges and to help us achieve our goals in the following area: